How Much Does Rum Cost? Find Out and Stock Up

 Light Rum

 Light rum is characteristically tasteless but features sugar in small amounts.
 The manufacturer filters the rum to remove the coloring from the aging barrels.
+Light rum is a popular choice for cocktails, due to its subtle flavor and versatility.
+It is also commonly used in cooking, particularly in desserts.

 Light rum is also called white rum or silver rum.
 Bacardi produces excellent white rum in Puerto Rico, and its rum is one of the best in the world.